Bertrand du Guesclin: Later reputation

 Because of du Guesclin's allegiance to France, the 20th century Breton nationalists considered him to be a 'traitor' to Brittany.
 During World War II, the pro-Nazi Breton Social-National Workers' Movement destroyed a statue of him in Rennes.
 In 1977 the Breton Liberation Front destroyed a statue of him in Broons.

 Bertrand du Guesclin appears as a character in Arthur Conan Doyle's 1891 historical novel The White Company, set in 1366.
 The protagonists first encounter him in Chapter 24, "How a Champion Came Forth From the East to the Lists", and again in Chapter 28, "How the Comrades Came over the Marches of France".

-He is also a major character in the trilogy of Dutch historical youth novels Geef me de Ruimte, by Thea Beckman, the first part of which was published in 1976.
+He is also a major character in a trilogy of Dutch historical youth novels, by Thea Beckman, the first part, Geef me de ruimte, was published in 1976.
 The main protagonist, a free-spirited young Flemish woman, ends up in Brittany during the 100 Years' War.
 She and her husband first meet Bertrand in 1353, and become his Trouvères in 1354 after the Battle of Montmuran.